5-Alpha Reductase Inhibitors for Benign Prostatic Hyperplasia

 These side effects may go away after a year or more of taking the medicine.

 It is possible that 5-alpha reductase inhibitors are linked to an increased risk for high-grade prostate cancers.
 But more research is needed.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

 5-alpha reductase inhibitors reduce the size of the prostate.
-But since a reduction in size does not always bring about symptom relief, these medicines will not give satisfactory results in every case.
+But since a smaller size does not always relieve symptoms, these medicines will not give satisfactory results in every case.
 When you stop taking the medicine, symptoms usually return.

 5-alpha reductase inhibitors lower prostate-specific antigen (PSA) levels.
 Because PSA levels are used to detect early-stage prostate cancer, men interested in taking a 5-alpha reductase inhibitor might consider the following:

 5-alpha reductase inhibitors are not recommended for treatment of BPH symptoms in men who do not have an enlarged prostate.1